Our insurrection will not be televised

 Option 2: Merging of similar NGOs

 The merging of similar NGOs may expand audiences, and make the resulting NGO stronger.
 For example, NGOs who specialise in exhibiting Cypriot contemporary artists could merge.
-Another example could be that an NGO that specialises in professional projects, could merge with another one that specialises in workshops for amateurs.
+Another example could be that an NGO that specialises in critically researched projects, could merge with another one that specialises in workshops for amateurs.

 Option 2